beyondessential/tupaia/packages/expression-parser/README.md

 expressionParser.evaluate('a > 2');  // returns false
 ```

+## Limitations

 > [!WARNING]
 > Variable names cannot start with a number because the Math.js parser will parse it as implicit multiplication.
 For example, `5abc` ≡ `5 * abc`.